inspee-hisr/cfg_analysis_web/map.md

 ---
-title: Map
+title: Interactive Map
-excerpt: "This map was created using Shiny application"
+excerpt: "This map was created using Leaflet js application"
 layout: page

 ---